What Is Resource Planning?

 Another way of looking at this is leveling your resources by ensuring that they are equally distributed across your team.
 Checking on workload is a daily part of keeping your resources well-allocated.

-4. Get Resource Reports to Monitor Productivity
+Get Resource Reports to Monitor Productivity

-When you’re watching your resources in real-time, and the project’s success is on the line, then you’re going to need to make decisions swiftly.
+When you’re watching your resources in real time and the project’s success is on the line, you’re going to need to make decisions swiftly.
 Use the reporting feature of your project management tool to produce reports on resource allocation, as well as task progress by an individual.
 It’s important to monitor resources regularly with deep dives into data to measure productivity KPIs like output and actual effort.

 Remember, resource management is heavily linked to your scheduling and management of your project management schedule.
-These are different but complementary disciplines, and the more holistically you approach managing your resources, the more you’ll be able to act in a timely manner to keep your project moving towards success, on time and within budget.
+These are different but complementary disciplines, and the more holistically you approach managing your resources, the more you’ll be able to act in a timely manner to keep your project moving toward success, on time and within budget.

 Start My Free Trial